tuanngokien/tuanngokien/README.md

 </p>

 - :office: &nbsp;I'm currently working at **[VNU-UET]**
-- :computer: &nbsp;My research interests are Software Engineering, especially Software Testing and Software Security
+- :computer: &nbsp;My research interests are *Software Engineering*, especially *Software Testing* and *Software Security*
 - 🌐 &nbsp;Find more about me at my **[Portfolio Website]**
 - :mailbox: &nbsp;Connect with me on **[LinkedIn]**